Georgia vs. Texas Game's College Football Playoff Implications on No. 2 Oregon Ducks

 The game of the week in college football is between the No. 5 Georgia Bulldogs and the No. 1 Texas Longhorns.
 The Bulldogs come into the game with a 5-1 record.
 They cannot afford to drop a second game this early in the year.
 Georgia lost at Alabama earlier in the year.
 Texas comes into Saturday’s game as the top-ranked team in the country with a perfect 6-0 record.

-This game could have a huge result for Oregon.
-If the Bulldogs can knock off the No. 1 Longhorns, Oregon would likely move up to the No. 1 spot.
+Georgia beat Texas 30-15, meaning Oregon will likely move up to the No. 1 spot.
 Oregon hasn’t been ranked No. 1 in the country since the 2012 season.

 In 2012, Oregon was 10-0 and ranked No. 1 heading into a Week 12 game vs. Stanford.
-Let’s not go into detail about what happened in that game.
+No need to go into detail about what happened in that game.
 Oregon fans know it all too well.
 The Ducks ended that season with a Fiesta Bow victory over Kansas State.

 No. 24 Michigan vs. No. 22 Illinois

-Michigan travels to Champagne to take on the Illinois Fighting Illini.
-The result of this game isn’t too important for Oregon, as they will play each team later in the season.

-It will be interesting to see how each of her teams match up against each other.
-Illinois comes to Eugene on October 26th, and the Ducks will travel to Michigan on Nov.
+Illinois comes to Eugene on Oct.
+26, and the Ducks will travel to Michigan on Nov.
 2. Since one of these teams has to lose when they play, Oregon should root for Illinois to win.
 Illinois could move to the top 20 for next week's games against Oregon.
 Michigan is currently 4-2 while Illinois is 5-1.

 Surprisingly, the road Wolverines, who have a worse record and are ranked lower than the Fighting Illini, are 4-point favorites over Illinois.